damonc0313/Fuzzy-Sharp-Math-Engine-FSME-/README.md

-*Authored by Damon Cadden All rights reserved*
+*Authored by Damon Cadden June/25/2025*

  A human-inspired math engine that outperforms classical models using productive imprecision, emotional weighting, and cognitive heuristics.

 # 🧠 Fuzzy-Sharp Mathematics Engine